SAP/spartacus-docs/_pages/dev/components/carousel-component.md

 ### Configuring Slide Actions

-You can configure the actions for a slide.
-For example, adding Add-to-Cart buttons directly within your Merchandising Carousel to make it more efficient for consumers to add certain recommended products to their cart.
+For the `ProductCarouselComponent` only, you can configure the actions for a slide.
+For example, you can add Add-to-Cart buttons to each slide to make it more efficient for consumers to add certain recommended products to their cart.

 You can configure which CMS components render with a product with this code: